The purpose of the Collection Development and Management Policy is:

-ImagineIF’s primary service commitment is to the people within its service area, including people of every age, education, background, personal philosophy, religious belief, occupation, economic level, ethnic origin and human condition.
-The collection contains information on a variety of subjects and views, and is organized to provide unrestricted and easy access within the limitations of space and budget.
+ImagineIF’s primary service commitment is to the people within its service area.
+ImagineIF’s collections fairly serve people of every age, education, background, personal philosophy, religious belief, occupation, economic level, ethnic origin and human condition.
+The collection is organized to provide unrestricted and easy access within the limitations of space and budget.
 All ImagineIF materials are intended for public use and, with the exception of selected special or reference collections, all materials are available for check-out.

 General Collection Description

 The library collections are comprised primarily of popular materials directed toward the general public and an effort is made to have the most current information available.
 There is a special collection of materials that focuses on the history of Flathead County and surrounding areas.
 Older general material is held only if it has local historical significance.

 The presence of materials in the Library collection does not reflect endorsement or approval of its contents by the ImagineIF Libraries Board of Trustees, ImagineIF Libraries Staff, or its funding agencies.

 Selectors acquire materials based on the following criteria:

 - Customer demand and interest